 It is officially November on the calendar, which means we are officially in the heart of the NFL season.
 Fans will get treated to a loaded slate of NFL action this year with marquee matchup every week of the season.

-For sports investors, the toughest sport to make a profit on is the NFL.
-That is why we wanted to compile a brief NFL betting guide to help out new (and even veteran) sports bettors.
-Here are our Top 6 tips for betting and beating the NFL in 2021.
+For sports bettors, the toughest sport to make a profit on is the NFL.
+This is why we wanted to compile a brief NFL betting guide to help out new (and even veteran) sports bettors.
+Here are our top 6 tips for betting and beating the NFL in 2023.

 Buying points is rarely a good idea when you are betting on the NFL.
 Most sportsbooks will let you buy a half of a point on any NFL side or total, but the catch is you must pay extra juice.
 The normal vigorish on a wager is 10% or -110.

 This means you must bet $110 to win $100.
 However, if you choose to buy that tempting half of a point, you now must bet $120 to win $100.
 Doing this means that you have to win your bets at a higher percentage rate just to break even.